OpenTermsArchive/opentermsarchive.org/README.md

 npm run test:links
 ```

+Note that because of CloudFlare protection, tests on external links are not run in CI so as not to block on 503 errors.

 ## Deployment

 The `main` branch is used on production and automatically deployed through GitHub pages.
 Refer to the configuration file `.github/workflows/gh-pages.yml`.